Table of contents of the article:

 In short, not exactly the last of the class, if we think that today we have famous Italian hosting that still use the ancient and ancestral mysqldump.
 Really unbelievable.

-In short, in thirteen long years, and after several hundred restored backups, no customer has ever lost a single file of their projects.
+In thirteen long years, in short, and after several hundred restored backups, no customer has ever lost a single file of his projects.

 In the summer of 2018, something new, unexpected and upsetting happened that would forever question ourselves and anyone else after that ugly misadventure.